hillarykoch/cgibbs.jl/README.md

 # cgibbs.jl

-Companion Julia module for LIEB R package
+Companion Julia module for CLIMB R package

 **NOTE: this package was developed in Julia v1.0.2, and likely is not back-compatible with older versions**